RPG-Paper-Maker/Documentation/docs/basics/manage-your-resources.md

 ![Screenshot](img/pictures-manager.png)

-On the left, you have a tree containing all the pictures kind available in your project (`Facesets`, `Battlers`, `Characters`, etc.).
+On the left, you have a tree containing all the pictures kind available in your project:

+* `Bars`: All the graphic bars for specific statistics.
+* `Faceset`: All the face images used in battles when targeting a character.
+* `Icons`: All the icons used in the game.
+* `WindowSkins`: All the information used for windows, arrows, texts, etc.
+* `TitleScreen`: All the graphics for title screen.
+* `Autotiles`: All the autotiles textures.
+* `Battlers`: All the battlers used for battles corresponding to different sprites states.
+* `Character`: All the character sprites with walk animations.
+* `Reliefs`: *Not available yet.*
+* `Tilesets`: All the tilesets used for map textures.
+* `Walls`: All the walls textures.

 The second list corresponds to all the pictures that you are using in your game (according to the kind of pictures you selected).
 Each picture has an `ID` and a `name`.
 This system is in place in order to:

 * Avoid having useless textures to be loaded
 * Being able to change the names of your ressources without problem